McDonald’s Quarter Pounder is an iconic burger loved by many. You can make this tasty hamburger at home with this easy copycat recipe.

 Resist the urge to season the ground beef before making the patties.
 Instead, do it the McDonald’s way by sprinkling salt on the patties once they are cooking.
 Seasoning like this prevents the salt from drawing out the moisture from the meat and delivers the same amount of flavor using significantly less salt.

-Getting the Topping Right
+Getting the Toppings Right

 Some burgers play second-fiddle to the toppings, and then some let the beef do all the talking.
 With only onions, ketchup, and mustard, this hamburger definitely falls into the second group.